Mimi-Vinaiphat/portfolio/final_project_1_mimi.md

 <br/>
 Best thing, increasing your chances to meet with your favourite kinds of dogs or the flip side, see which types of dogs you would see most in your home area!
 <br/>
-So here are some exmaples on what you can do with the data.
+<br/> So here are some examples on what you can do with the data.
 Still I would like to focus that with this visualization, NYC officers could use this to set up more disposable stops that provides bags to pick up dog's waste.
-With Less dog's waste on the street, newyorker could have a better environment and less scred of stepping on the poops!
+With Less dog's waste on the street, newyorker could have a better environment and less scared of stepping on the poops!

 ### Method and Medium
 I will be using Shorthand as a flatform to showcase my project which would also be the main program used during my presentation.
 I saw from examples and feel that as Shortland doesnt come in slides, it might get more attention from the audiences.